 As an additional benefit, wills can be set up with soft copies of documentation and there is no requirement to meet with the lawyers, or me at this time.
 Even the DIFC Will Centre has moved to a system of virtual registration at this time instead of the usual requirements for a meeting to finalise the Wills.

 The majority of expats would prefer that Sharia law did not apply to their assets and want to make financial provision for their spouse and children.
 As bank accounts in the UAE are frozen in the event of the death of any account-holder steps should be taken to ensure that the remaining spouse is not without access to money.

 I recommend separate bank accounts and keeping the majority of money offshore.
 Life policies should be in place and set up correctly which often means putting them in trust to avoid inheritance tax and ensure a faster payout of proceeds.

 More information can be found in these articles:

 What will it Cost?
 In most cases, the cost of writing wills is less that you might think and I have reduced prices with a respected legal practice for my clients.

 The costs will vary depending on a number of factors including nationality, religion, where assets are held, complexity of situation and other requirements.
 For UK and Commonwealth citizens who require relatively straightforward Wills written in accordance with home country rules the fees start at AED 3,150 including VAT.
 This is for both single people and couples with almost identical requirements.

-If you have an existing Will that reflects your current wishes and simply require a Letter of Wishes as a standalone document, or to stand alongside a home country Will this usually costs AED 1,750.
+If you have an existing Will that reflects your current wishes and simply require a Letter of Wishes for guardianship as a standalone document, or to stand alongside a home country Will this usually costs AED 1,750.

 How do I get started?